Injection Molding Costs: Calculation Methods and Reduction Strategies

 • Part Complexity: Electronic components tend to have intricate designs that require high precision, such as thin walls, small cavities, and complex internal features.
 This increases the complexity of the mold design and manufacturing process, leading to higher tooling and labor costs.

 • Production Volume: The electronics industry is characterized by both high-volume production (e.g., mobile phone casings) and low-volume, highly customized runs (e.g., specialized connectors).
-For high-volume runs, the injection molding price per unit tends to decrease, but low-volume projects often involve higher costs due to the need for specialized molds and testing.
+For high-volume runs, the injection molding price per unit tends to decrease, but low-volume projects often involve higher cost due to the need for specialized molds and testing.

 Conclusion